Cut-and-join operators in cohomological field theory and topological recursion: Virasoro constraints

 The commutation relations between the operators $\widehat{K}_k^a$ follow from \eqref{BigVc}.
 The operators $\widehat{K}_k^a$ describe the quantum Airy structure of Kontsevich and Soibelman \cite{KonS}.
 The quantum Airy structure for the Chekhov--Eynard--Orantin topological recursion on the regular spectral curve was described by Andersen, Borot, Chekhov, and Orantin \cite{ABCD}.
+The Virasoro constraints for the regular spectral curves was earlier considered in \cite{BorVir}.
 We see that this structure also appears for the irregular spectral curves.
-Moreover, we see that the quantum Airy structure for the Chekhov--Eynard--Orantin topological recursion on a (possibly irregular) local spectral curves with simple ramifications is equivalent to the Virasoro constraints \eqref{Virf}.
+Moreover, we see that the quantum Airy structure for the Chekhov--Eynard--Orantin topological recursion on the (possibly irregular) local spectral curves with simple ramifications is equivalent to the Virasoro constraints \eqref{Virf}.

 While the choice of calibration, given by an element of the $L^{(2)}_-GL(V)$, breaks the quantum Airy structure, it does not spoil the Virasoro algebra of linear constraints if the resulting Virasoro operators are well defined.